payu-india/CMS-Chatbot/reference/Collect Payment/collect-payment-api-payu-hosted-v2-_payment.md

 next:
   description: ''
 ---
 The Collect Payment API (**v2 Payment** API) is used to collect payments for all the Web Checkout integration.
-This section provides the API Reference for PayU Hosted Checkout or Pre-Built Checkout.
+This section provides the API Reference for Non-Seamless or PayU Hosted Checkout integration.
+Also, commonly known as  Pre-Built Checkout.

 > 📘 Note:
 >